Jawdat Said

-Tsey Jawdat Said (Цэй Джэудэт-Саид; جودت سعيد; 31 January 1931 – 30 January 2022) was a Syrian-Circassian Sunni Islamic scholar who belonged to the School of the famous Islamic thinkers professor Malek Bennabi and Muhammad Iqbal.
+Tsey Jawdat Said (Цэй Джэудэт Сахьид; جودت سعيد; 31 January 1931 – 30 January 2022) was a Syrian-Circassian Sunni Islamic scholar who belonged to the School of the famous Islamic thinkers professor Malek Bennabi and Muhammad Iqbal.
 He was called the Arab Gandhi for his pacifistic opinions.

 Biography

 Said was born on 31 January 1931 in the village of Beer Ajam in Quneitra Governorate in the Golan Heights in Syria, heavily populated by Circassians.
 He completed his primary education in the city of Quneitra, then his father sent him to continue his studies in Egypt (Al-Azhar) in 1946, where he completed the secondary studies.
 He studied in the Faculty of Arabic Language, and got a degree in Arabic language.

 On 1956 he encountered Professor Malek Bennabi in the last stages of his presence in Egypt through the book ((rebirth)).
 He immediately felt that Malik had something different, soon he had the opportunity to meet him personally before leaving Egypt for good.

 Said left Cairo for Saudi Arabia, where he lived almost a year, during which the United Arab Republic by the union between Syria and Egypt came into existence.
 Said then returned to Syria (known then as the Northern Region of the United Arab Republic) to complete military service; while he was in the army, the separation of the union took place.
 While everyone complied with the orders given by commanders in the military, he clearly opposed participation in any military actions against the "Union", leading officials to put him under military internal detention, and did not leave until after the end of the matter.

 He finished military service and was appointed to be a teacher at Damascus high schools of Arabic language.
 No sooner had he started than he was arrested for his intellectual activity.
 Despite repeated arrests and the issuance of decisions to move him to schools in various regions across Syria, he did not leave the field of teaching until a decision was made to discharge him from his work in the late 1960s.

 After the 1973 war, the city of Quneitra and some villages of the occupied Syrian Golan Heights were liberated.
 Among the liberated villages after being occupied for almost 6 years, was Ber Ajam.
 Now that he was unemployed, Said decided to return to settle there and restore the house with his family.
 Said lived there, working in beekeeping, agriculture, and keeping up with the intellectual activities, and abreast of developments and discussions in the Arab, Islamic, and global arena.

 Said died in Istanbul on 30 January 2022, at the age of 90.